XHPTOJ-FM

 XHPTOJ-FM is a radio station on 91.1 FM in Puerto Vallarta, Jalisco, Mexico.
 It is owned by Radiópolis operated by GlobalMedia and carries its Los 40 pop format.

 History

 XHPTOJ was awarded in the IFT-4 radio auction of 2017.
 Televisa Radio paid 52.4 million pesos, making the station the third-most expensive in the entire auction; only XHPMAZ-FM in Mazatlán and Cancún's XHPBCQ-FM went for more money.

+At the end of October 2022, GlobalMedia, which also had begun programming Ke Buena in Puerto Vallarta on XHCJU-FM along with XHPVA-FM W Radio, took over operations of XHPTOJ-FM.